ietf-wg-acme/acme/draft-ietf-acme-acme.md

 There are several ways that these assumptions can be violated, both by misconfiguration and by attack.
-For example, on a web server that allows non-administrative users to write to .well-known, any user can claim to own the server's hostname by responding to an HTTP challenge, and likewise for TLS configuration and TLS SNI.
+For example, on a web server that allows non-administrative users to write to .well-known, any user can claim to own the web server's hostname by responding to an HTTP challenge, and likewise for TLS configuration and TLS SNI.

 The use of hosting providers is a particular risk for ACME validation.
 If the